Minister: JoAnne Remillard Associate Minister: Peter Fleming

 This program is funded through the Indigenous Community-Based Climate Monitoring Program from Crown-Indigenous Relations and Northern Affairs Canada.

-The Métis Community-Based Monitoring Program braids western science with Traditional Knowledge, to collect and monitor climate and environmental changes across the National Homeland.
-With Red River Métis Citizen Scientists as the primary data collectors, the MMF provides training and equipment for various kinds of environmental monitoring, to ensure capacity building within the Regions and knowledge sharing opportunities for Red River Métis Citizens.
+The Métis Community-Based Monitoring Program (MCBCM) braids western science with Traditional Knowledge, to collect and monitor climate and environmental changes across our National Homeland.
+The MCBCM program provides interested Red River Métis Citizens with the necessary training, equipment, and resources for conducting environmental monitoring in their Region, and to become a Red River Métis Citizen Scientist!
 Current programming under the Métis Community-Based Monitoring Network includes the Wetland Monitoring Program, Water Quality Monitoring Program, and Winter Monitoring Program.
 All monitoring programs use the application Survey123 to submit surveys which makes it accessible for all MMF Regions, including those beyond borders.

 This program works closely with the Red River Métis Stewards of the Homeland and Métis Environmental Leaders of Tomorrow to fulfill the objectives outlined in the Mandate Letters for the Environment and Climate Change Minister and Associate Minister.
 This includes engaging our Red River Métis Citizens on the rapidly changing climate and its impacts on Villages and Settlements, while promoting climate change education and awareness through land-based education.
 If you would like more information on the program and/or are interested in becoming a Red River Métis Citizen Scientist, please contact our Métis Climate Monitoring Coordinator, Phoenix Combe, at phoenix.combe@mmf.mb.ca